Terry gets 1st NHL hat trick as Ducks defeat Flyers 4-1 - WHIZ News

 ANAHEIM, Calif.
-(AP) — Troy Terry scored his first NHL hat trick and the Anaheim Ducks defeated the Philadelphia Flyers 4-1 on Tuesday night.
+(AP) — Troy Terry added to a breakout season as he scored his first NHL hat trick Tuesday night in the Anaheim Ducks’ 4-1 victory over the Philadelphia Flyers.

 The right wing is third in the league with 21 goals, including 11 that have tied the game or given the Ducks a lead.
 He had a pair of goals in the first period and completed the first hat trick of his five-year career on an empty-net goal with 49 seconds remaining.